Our Team

 Shannon Seibel, Clinical Trainee, LPCC Candidate (EMDR Trained)

-Shannon's primary goals are to provide person-centered therapeutic services for those struggling with trauma, anxiety, depression, grief, and symptoms related to other adverse challenges.
-Her approach is trauma informed and focuses on normalizing symptoms tied to traumatic experiences through processing, behavioral activation, strengths identification, and solution-focused goal setting.
+Shannon's primary goals are to provide person-centered therapeutic services for those struggling with trauma, anxiety, depression, grief, and symptoms related to stress and interpersonal relationship challenges that interfere with daily functioning.
+Her approach is trauma-informed and focuses on normalizing symptoms tied to traumatic experiences through processing, behavioral activation, strengths identification, and solution-focused goal setting.
+She practices EMDR, and has been trained in Standard, Group (GTEP), and Recent (RTEP) protocols; EX/RP for OCD, and provides first responder agencies with debriefings, following the CISM Model.

-Shannon sees clients virtual and in Bemidji, MN.
+Shannon sees clients virtually and in Bemidji, MN.

 Counselor